suchanek/proteusPy/paper/paper.md

 # General Usage

 Once the package is installed one can use the existing notebooks for analysis of the RCSB Disulfide database.
-The [notebooks](https://github.com/suchanek/proteusPy/blob/master/notebooks/) directory contains all of my Jupyter notebooks and is a good place to start.
-The [Analysis_2q7q.ipynb](https://github.com/suchanek/proteusPy/blob/master/notebooks/Analysis_2q7q.ipynb) notebook provides an example of visualizing the lowest energy Disulfide contained in the database, and searching for nearest neighbors on the basis of conformational similarity.
+The [notebooks](https://github.com/suchanek/proteusPy/blob/master/notebooks/) directory contains all of my Jupyter notebooks and is a good place to start:
+- [Analysis_2q7q.ipynb](https://github.com/suchanek/proteusPy/blob/master/notebooks/Analysis_2q7q.ipynb) provides an example of visualizing the lowest energy Disulfide contained in the database, and searching for nearest neighbors on the basis of conformational similarity.

 The [programs](https://github.com/suchanek/proteusPy/tree/master/programs) subdirectory contains the primary programs for downloading the RCSB disulfide-containing structure files:
 * [DisulfideDownloader.py](https://github.com/suchanek/proteusPy/blob/master/programs/DisulfideDownloader.py): Downloads the raw RCSB structure files.
 * [DisulfideExtractor.py](https://github.com/suchanek/proteusPy/blob/master/programs/DisulfideExtractor.py): Extracts the disulfides and creating the database loaders
-* [DisulfideClass_Analysis.py](https://github.com/suchanek/proteusPy/blob/master/programs/DisulfideExtractor.py): Performs cluster analysis on the disulfide database.
+* [DisulfideClass_Analysis.py](https://github.com/suchanek/proteusPy/blob/master/programs/DisulfideExtractor.py): Performs binary or sextant analysis on the disulfide database.

 The first time one loads the database via [Load_PDB_SS()](https://suchanek.github.io/proteusPy/proteusPy/DisulfideLoader.html#Load_PDB_SS) the system will attempt to download the full and subset database from Google Drive.
 If this fails the system will attempt to rebuild the database from the repo's ``data`` subdirectory (not the package's).
 If you've downloaded from github this will work correctly.
 If you've installed from pyPi via ``pip`` it will fail.

 ## Quickstart

-After installation is complete launch jupyter lab:
+After installation is complete, launch jupyter lab:

 ```console
 $ jupyter lab
 ```
-and open notebooks/Analysis_2q7q.ipynb.
-This notebook looks at the disulfide bond with the lowest energy in the entire database.
+and open [Analysis_2q7q](https://github.com/suchanek/proteusPy/blob/master/notebooks/Analysis_2q7q.ipynb).
+This notebook analyzes the disulfide bond with the lowest energy in the entire database and performs some searches in dihedral angle space to find similar conformations.
 There are several other notebooks in this directory that illustrate using the program.
 Some of these reflect active development work so may not be 'fully baked'.

 # Class Details